Can I Get a Mortgage for 5 or 6 Times My Salary?

 Individual lenders can only provide information about their own mortgage products.

-A well-connected mortgage broker will know about the full range of mortgages available across the market and can advise on high-income multiple mortgages, e.g. on a 5x or even 5.5x basis.
+A well-connected mortgage broker will know about the full range of mortgages available across the market and can advise on high LTI mortgages, for example on a five-times or even six-times-salary basis.

 They’ll be able to propose the lenders who will look most favourably on your particular circumstances and will “package” your application to demonstrate your suitability for their lending criteria.